KhronosGroup/OpenCL-Guide/chapters/getting_started_windows.md

 ### C/C++ compiler

-Open your favorite shell in your faovrite terminal and issue:
+Open your favorite shell in your favorite terminal and issue:

 ```
 winget install "Visual Studio Build Tools 2022"